 · If you feel uncomfortable for any reason with the vendor, address the situation politely and directly to see if you can find a resolution.

 · Maintain your faculties.
 Participating can be daunting.
-Use of drugs and alcohol can further complicate this.
+The use of drugs and alcohol can further complicate this.
 Don’t leave your well-being in the hands of someone else.
 Know your limits.

 [Attn: Trust and Safety team]